 At the point of crisis we have found that rehab is the best approach available among the primary care needs of people who are in active addiction.
-But, you should know that you also need to play an active part in this.
+But, rehab is only part of the way to success.

 Rehab in St Philip's Marsh cannot be considered a permanent "cure", which will automatically resolve all addiction issues in your life.